/sites/registerforshar

 Part B: Two 2-hour appointments to test colour perception and responses to visual stimuli.

-Part C: Three 40-minute appointments to image your eyes, spread out over an 18 month period
+Part C: Three appointments to image your eyes, spread out over an 18 month period

 You will be reimbursed for your time and travel expenses if you take part.